KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 plt.plot(radius/1000, acceleration, linestyle="", marker="o", markersize=2) #The data plotted as points plt.xlabel("Radius [km]")
 plt.ylabel("Acceleration [m/s^2]")
-plt.title("What our data points actually look like")
+plt.title("What the data points actually look like")

 plt.subplot(133)
 #We also plot how gravity changes moving from the surface and down by turning the plot around.
 plt.plot(abs(radius-radius[-1])/1000,acceleration, color="red")
 plt.xlabel("Distance from surface [km]") plt.ylabel("Acceleration [m/s^2]")
-plt.title("Gravity as you fall from the surface")
+plt.title("Gravity as Bruce falls from the surface")

 plt.show()
 ```